 As we’ve already discussed, some countries deploy competitive examinations for entry into the civil service.
 These countries include Ghana, the Philippines, China, India, and Pakistan, among many others.

-• The first thing to note is that almost all civil service roles – at least of the kind which could lead to high leverage and impact – require an undergraduate degree.
+- The first thing to note is that almost all civil service roles—at least of the kind that could lead to high leverage and impact—require an undergraduate degree.
 Though we don’t have a sharp sense of which degree subjects are preferable for entering civil service careers, it bears noting that more technical degrees (like mathematics and economics) might open you up for specialized paths within the civil service not open to others (but could be less useful for generalist roles).

-• Be on the lookout for specific programmes, “fast streams” and scholarships related to your country’s civil service.
+- Be on the lookout for specific programs, “fast streams” and scholarships related to your country’s civil service.
 For example, Emerging Public Leaders runs two-year civil service fellowships for recent graduates in Liberia, Ghana, and Kenya.
 We’ve also heard good things about the President’s Young Professionals Program in Liberia.
 Many other countries run similar programs.

-• As with most other careers, personal connections can help in landing jobs.
+- As with most other careers, personal connections can help in landing jobs.
 In a large survey of civil servants in the developing world, 41% reported they got their first job at least partly due to personal connections.
-Try and identify opportunities to network with people inside the civil service, such as careers fairs.
+Try to identify opportunities to network with people inside the civil service, such as careers fairs.

 Excelling in the field